Haggard Childcare Resources COVID Policies (Updated 9/12/2025)

 • Adults are not required to have a negative test prior to returning to school after the appearance of symptoms.

-Preschool-aged Children:
+Children:

 • Preschool aged children are not required to have a negative test prior to returning to school after the appearance of symptoms.
+Infants and Toddlers should not mask.

 Close Contact Exposure